cdl-geneseo/geneseo-dictionary/I/Irrelevance.md

 # Irrelevance

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Irrelevance

 Created by  Bianca Volpe on May 07, 2022

 n.
 To not care or find someone/something not important.&quot;Many textbooks have complete irrelevance to the class.&quot; Based on survey result, 100% of students could define the word; 100% believe the word isn't specific to Geneseo.
 (B. Volpe, 2022)